Schlvf/Twitch2Spotify/docs/setup_guide.md

 If you don't have `git` please follow these steps:
 1. Go to the main screen in the repository and click on the green button with the text `<> Code`
 2. Click on `Download as zip`
-3. Create a folder in your host machine and decompress the zip file inside the folder
+3. Create a folder in your computer or server and decompress the zip file inside the folder

 ## Setup
 ### STEP 1 - The configuration file